 After I was able to find him, Sr. Solano the huarachero never gave me his phone number and though every time I visited him unannounced I always found him busy weaving Huaraches, with his seemingly busy huarache making schedule I was surprised to discover that he only makes Huaraches part time.

-Like all Huaracheros he has his own workshop, his lasts, his sewing machine and has his retail clients, but surprisingly most of his time is taken up as the caretaker of his local church.
+Like all Huaracheros he has his own workshop, his lasts, his sewing machine and has his local clients, but surprisingly most of his time is taken up as the caretaker of his local church.
 Its a mystery to me why a Huarachero of such talent doesn’t chose to focus on making his remarkable Huaraches.
 Thoughts of miracles, vows and answered prayers go through my mind, but maybe for Sr. Solano money and Huaraches aren’t everything, after all he’s well into his 70′s.

 It was touching to hear Sr. Solano talk about putting love into making his Huaraches, a philosophy so distant from today’s monetization and commodification culture even amongst other Mexican Huaracheros.
 Its clear that for Sr. Solano focusing on service and quality is very important.
 Maybe that’s why he offered to make me only 6 pairs of his unique “Tamazula” Huaraches, because he realistically didn’t have time to make me more.